 Self-Employed Retirement Plan Option SEP-IRAs

-A SEP-IRA (Simplified Employee Pension) allows employers to make retirement plan contributions to its employees.
+A SEP-IRA (Simplified Employee Pension) allows employers to make retirement plan contributions for their employees.
 In addition, self-employed individuals may create and fund a SEP-IRA retirement plan for themselves.
-Compared to the better-known 401(k) plan, potentially higher contribution limits along with far less complexity are key SEP-IRA benefits.

 Who Can Set up a SEP-IRA?